David Hawkins – Chairman of the Board

-Alan Clemons has been writing and photographing interesting things for 30 years, starting with his hometown weekly newspaper when he was a senior in high school.
+Alan Clemons has been writing and photographing interesting things for 30 years.
 He has lived and worked in Huntsville, Ala., since 1988 at two newspapers, and began freelance writing in 2001 for magazines, websites, and newspapers.
 Clemons has hunted and fished throughout North America, enjoys just about anything outdoors and pursues other interesting stories related to food, golf, and travel whenever possible.
 He is a SEOPA past president, has served as a committee chairman or on the board of directors since 1997, and is curmudgeonly.
-Clemons is married to the former Shannon Jones of Montgomery and they have two children, ages 18 and 16, two dogs, a cat, and a few voices in their heads as the college years approach for both youngsters.
+Clemons is married to the former Shannon Jones of Montgomery and they have two college-aged children, two dogs, a cat.

 Richard Hines is a freelance writer and photographer specializing in stream fishing as well as waterfowl and small game hunting, with credits in books as well as in state and regional magazines.
 He is a Certified Wildlife Biologist, and he recently retired from US Fish and Wildlife and Kentucky Department of Fish and Wildlife Resources after 39 years.
 He is a Boone and Crockett Measurer Emeritus, and he currently serves as vice president of the Tennessee Outdoor Writers Association (TOWA).